MobileAppDevelopment-Fall2025/The-Food-Runner/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter any bugs or issues while using CSC4360 Project2, please report them by [creating an issue](https://github.com/MobileAppDevelopment-Fall2025/The-Food-Runner/issues) on GitHub.
+If you encounter any bugs or issues while using The Food Runner, please report them by [creating an issue](https://github.com/MobileAppDevelopment-Fall2025/The-Food-Runner/issues) on GitHub.
 Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Contact